motus-uk-tom/laravel-test/README.md

 # The Task

-Your task is to create a simple forum web application using PHP Laravel Framework.
+Your task is to create a simple forum using PHP and the Laravel Framework.

 The application should have the following functionality: